"Spring is when you feel like whistling even with a shoe full of slush." - Doug Larson

 Grease (U.S., 1978)

 We staged this musical at my high school (with me in charge of lighting) and it was a hit, so I'm hopelessly devoted to it.
 Catchy songs ('Those Magic Changes,' 'Summer Nights,' 'Look at Me, I'm Sandra Dee') winning performances (by Olivia Newton-John and John Travolta), and plenty of '50s-era teen vulgarity make Grease a fun romp.
 First brought to Blu-ray in 2009, the movie has now been restored and remastered, with an improved soundtrack and new additions to the already plentiful extras; the best is a half-hour look at the musical's original Chicago stage production.
-You get three editions to choose from: Blu-ray/DVD in digibook, Blu-ray in steelbook (which comes with the sequel Grease 2 and the TV re-make Grease Live) and a 4K Ultra HD edition.
+You get three editions to choose from: a Blu-ray/DVD in digibook format, a Blu-ray in steelbook format (with the sequel Grease 2 and the TV re-make Grease Live) and a full-blown 4K Ultra HD edition.

 Up in Smoke (U.S., 1978)